How to Apply?

 • Completed application form

-• Completed research intent including a detailed research proposal which has been signed by your USP/FNU supervisor and ACIAR Co-supervisor
+• Completed research intent including a detailed research proposal which has been signed by your USP/FNU supervisor and Co-supervisor

 • Students may NOT engage in paid employment while enrolled in the scholarship scheme, unless with the express permission of the supervisor and head of the relevant school.
 Short term work experience placements linked to the scholars’ field of study approved by ACIAR may be organized by the Academic Support Team.